Reality is a mental illusion (I)

 A reconstruction based on assumptions

 Therefore, if what we “see” is based on less than 50% of an information gathered from outside, how do we know what is real and what is invented?
 How what we perceive as real is created in our mind?
-The answer is that the brain makes up the other 50% of information from data that is already in the mind and in the mental body, from our presumptions regarding how the world should be out there, from what we “expect” to see in reality and from anything accumulated in the memory banks to which it has access through the conditioning and programming existing since we are born through our DNA.
+The answer is that the mind makes up the other 50% of information from data that is already in the mind and in the mental body, from our presumptions regarding how the world should be out there, from what we “expect” to see in reality and from anything accumulated in the memory banks to which it has access through the conditioning and programming existing since we are born through our DNA.
 For this reason each of us “see” things differently, because basically our final hologram, our three-dimensional representation of that object or created situation, it has been generated in accordance to what it has “found” “inside” to build it.

 The Journey of Light

 As described by David Icke in his book “Tales from the Times Loop” and Michael Talbot in “The Holographic Universe”, the journey of light since the moment is perceived by our “sensors” (the eyes) until we realise that we are seeing something (we build the image), it is impressive.
 The light enters through the cornea, it passes through the pupil, which controls the amount of light that passes through to protect our visual system with the iris.
 This light that has passed through the pupil and goes to the vitreous humour, a kind of gelatinous mass that we all have behind the pupil, and then finally the light beam reaches the retina, which captures the image.
-Unfortunately, it does it only in two dimensions and vice versa, so in order to finish discerning what we are seeing, light is sent to the brain in the occipital lobe and then to the mind.
+Unfortunately, it does it only in two dimensions and vice versa, so in order to finish discerning what we are seeing, light is sent to the brain in the occipital lobe and then to the mind, which is the “software” part of our psyche.
 It is here, and only here, when the mind builds up the image, and completes it with that information that may be lacking, creates a three-dimensional hologram of the object and informs our consciousness that it is “seeing” something, which finally turns out to be a chair.

 If our mind had built up the image as something totally different and without paying too much attention to the information received through the eyes, or doing any erroneous association in relation to the light beam that is registering, we would have been convinced that we are seeing something else, and this other thing would be so real for us, for example, a closet, as that chair, because reality is built in our mind and not outside of it.
 Basically the same happens with what we hear and what we listen.
 The information is filtered by our auditory system and only in the mind we build the reality that best suits us according to what we expect to hear, we believe that we are hearing or have previously heard.
 That’s why when something is said, two people receiving the same information can interpret it in a completely different way and be convinced that their version is the correct one, for not mentioning those arguments between friends or partners, what they hear about what the other is saying, if it was recorded and then it was repeated to be heard, it would really be a show, because many times we all hear what we are interested or expect to hear, simply because the mind is filling in the information it lacks with what it finds inside the mind and that matches its expectations and beliefs.